-Our previous editions have presented a synthetic view of the line, which we call the synoptic apparatus (top section of figure 10).
+Our previous editions have presented a synthetic view of the line, the synoptic apparatus (top section of figure 10).
 The variants appear in the middle section, which corresponds to the regularized apparatus.
 The last section presents an aligned lineated apparatus in which the colours suggest how it should be read vertically.